-You can pay your tuition fees in a variety of ways – these are explained on the Payment of Tuition Fees page of the QMUL website.
+You can pay your tuition fees in a variety of ways – these are explained on the Payment of Tuition Fees page of the Queen Mary website.
 There is a £50 charge for paying in instalments.
-If you pay the full fee at once on or before enrolment, and it is at least £7500, you will get a 1% discount.

 • You can pay 100% of your fees before enrolment, or you can pay a £50 charge to split your payments into two instalments provided enrolment is before 1st February.
 If you pay in instalments, 50% must be paid before or at enrolment and the remaining 50% by the last working day of the 4th month after enrolment.

 What happens if I don’t pay my tuition fees by the deadline?

-If your course starts in September and you have not paid 100% of your tuition fees by 31st January (or the relevant deadline if you have been given a special payment arrangement by the fees office), QMUL can de-register you from your programme.
-There is more information about deregistration in our Postgraduate Funding guide and see also in the QMUL Tuition Fee Regulations.
+If your course starts in September and you have not paid 100% of your tuition fees by 31st January (or the relevant deadline if you have been given a different payment arrangement by the Fees Office), Queen Mary can de-register you from your programme.
+There is more information about deregistration in our Postgraduate Funding guide and see also in the Queen Mary Tuition Fee Regulations.
 There is also a charge of £150 for failure to make payment by 31 January.
 Different dates will apply if your course starts in January and you should check these with the Fees@qmul.ac.uk if you cannot keep to your fee payment plan.

 I can’t pay my fees by the agreed deadlines – what can I do?

-If you are unable to meet agreed payment deadlines, you should contact the Fees Office at QMUL to discuss this as soon as possible (email@example.com / Queens Building room W117).
-Please be aware that the Fees Office are not usually able to extend tuition fee payment deadlines.
+If you are unable to meet agreed payment deadlines, you should contact the Fees Office at Queen Mary to discuss this as soon as possible firstname.lastname@example.org Please be aware that the Fees Office are not usually able to extend tuition fee payment deadlines.

 You can also contact a Welfare Adviser in the Advice and Counselling Service, who will check that you are getting all of the income you are eligible for and who can help you consider your options.

 If I withdraw or interrupt my studies - how will my tuition fees be affected?

-This is explained in our advice guide Postgraduate Funding: a guide for home and EU students
+This is explained in our advice guide Postgraduate Funding guide.